Why Join an SLC Study Group?

 - Study and tackle challenging course concepts with the same group of peers for two hours each week.

-- Receive guidance and support from a trained Study Group Facilitator who has already successfully completed the course.
+- Receive guidance and support from a trained Study Group Facilitator who has already successfully completed the course at UM.

 - Build meaningful relationships with peers who are learning the same, often rigorous, material.